 - Before you can start the autocoding process, you must first select the hashtags or author names you wish to encode.
 To do so, use the Select hashtags and Select authors buttons.
 A new dialog window will appear, in which the selected hashtags and author names are listed:

 - Select the entries with the hashtags that are relevant to your analysis:

 - Select the desired row.
 As usual, you can select multiple rows by holding down the Ctrl key (Windows) or cmd key (Mac).
 Your selection will be highlighted.

 - Click the green checkmark symbol in the upper toolbar.
 A green checkmark will appear in front of the the selected hashtags.

 This procedure can be repeated as desired, or reversed by selecting a row and clicking on the Stop icon to deselect an entry.
 Note that a maximum of 100 entries can be selected.

-In the automatically generated code, “Tweet hashtag” and “Tweet author” appear as subcodes of the selected hashtags and author names.
-For the analysis, they are automatically sorted in descending order of frequency.
-The hashtags and author names that appear most often in the tweets are at the top.
-The codes can be managed like any other code – for example, you can change the color or arrangement, depending on what makes the most sense for your analysis.
+In the automatically generated codes “Tweet hashtag” and “Tweet author”, the selected hashtags and author names are used as subcodes.
+All these codes can be managed like any other code – for example, you can change the color or arrangement, depending on what makes the most sense for your analysis.

 Analyzing Coded Tweets